 When clients are experiencing difficulties, their previous adult and childhood histories resonate, and they can find themselves responding in regressive ways.

-In this workshop, the impact of childhood experiences on present and past relationships will be explored.
+In this workshop, the impact of childhood experiences on the present and past relationships will be explored.
 The concepts of self-fulness and entitlement will be understood in this context.
 Methods of re-experiencing childhood experiences using regression work will be discussed.
 Structured methods for re-experiencing in regression using genograms, drawings, cushions and chair work will be discussed as well as how to work with spontaneous regression in-session.

 Healing in Attachment